-I have a new gig, reading for the Willesden Herald monthly New Short Stories “Story of the Month”.
+I have a new gig, editing the Willesden Herald New Short Stories “Story of the Month”.
 The series kicked off with Con Chapman’s engrossing account of a relationship in trouble, “The Woman Who Listened to Britten”.
 Link: Story of the Month, June 2018.

 As announced on www.newshortstories.com

 I have just sent a newsletter to our 1762 subscribers, with the cover reveal, biographies, publication details etc for Willesden Herald: New Short Stories 10 and other news.
 Link to view online: Newsletter.

 Many thanks to Stratos Fountoulis for the cover design and once again to Lane Ashfeldt, to Liars’ League for continuing support over the years, and to the much-missed Willesden Green Writers’ Group, who helped keep this competition going through hell & high water.
 And all writers everywhere, here’s to you!